skulpt/skulpt/app_b.rst

     screen_shot(filename)

-It saves a screenshot of the current graphics screen to a png file.
+Saves a screenshot of the current graphics screen to a png file.

 filename
     The file path relative to the current directory that the image will be